-As one of the nation's largest habitat conservation plans by number of species protected and area of land covered, the MSHCP promotes environmental sustainability and smart growth to strengthen quality of life in Western Riverside County.
-Western Riverside County is home to sensitive plant and animal species that cannot be found anywhere else on Earth.
+As one of the nation's largest habitat conservation plans by number of species protected and area of land covered, western Riverside County is home to sensitive plant and animal species that cannot be found anywhere else on Earth.
 The RCA implements the MSHCP's conservation strategy in part by acquiring land for protection and management in perpetuity for the benefit of the covered species through MSHCP development processes.
 In addition, property owners come to the RCA as willing sellers, whereby the RCA must prioritize such acquisitions to protect high quality, functioning, habitat.

 Project Streamlining: The MSHCP provides state and federal Endangered Species Act coverage and mitigation under the California Environmental Quality Act (CEQA).
-Rather than taking a project-by-project approach to permitting infrastructure and other development projects, the MSHCP provides a programmatic approach, with local control of the Endangered Species Act permitting process, which helps to accelerate the construction of freeway and road projects, housing, and other vital infrastructure, thus saving taxpayer dollars, growing the economy, and promoting the development of amenities important for the quality of life of residents.
+The MSHCP replaced the old, slower, more expensive and less effective project-by-project permitting process with a programmatic permitting approach.
+Under this approach, Riverside County and western Riverside County cities are given local control of the Endangered Species Act permitting process, which helps to accelerate the permitting and mitigation process for construction of freeway and road projects, housing, and other vital infrastructure, thus saving taxpayer dollars, growing the economy, and promoting the development of amenities important for the quality of life of residents.